f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ---

-Information used by update.py to compile the public index comes from two
+Information used by `fdroid update` to compile the public index comes from several sources:
-sources:

-1.  the APK files in the repo directory, and
+* APK, media, etc files in the _repo_ sub-directory
-2.  the metadata files in the metadata directory.
+* per-package "metadata" files in the _metadata_ sub-directory
+* [localizable texts and graphics](All_About_Descriptions,_Graphics,_and_Screenshots#in-the-apps-build-metadata-in-an-fdroiddata-collection) in the _metadata_ subdirectory
+* localizable texts and graphics [embedded in an app's source code](All_About_Descriptions,_Graphics,_and_Screenshots#in-the-apps-source-repository)

-The original metadata files are simple, easy to edit text files, always named as the application’s package ID with ’.txt’ appended.
+These metadata files are simple, easy to edit text files, always named as the "package name" with file type appended.
+There are a wide range of available fields for adding information to describe packages and/or apps.
+For all of the fields like `AuthorName` that apply to all releases of a package/app, the fields use CamelCase starting with an upper case letter.
+All other fields use camelCase starting with a lower case letter, including per-build fields, localized fields, etc.

-Additionally, you can use JSON, XML, or YAML for app metadata, using the same fields as the original ’.txt’ format.
+There are three supported file types for metadata files:

+* _.yml_ files in [YAML](http://www.yaml.org/start.html) format, used by f-droid.org
+* _.txt_ files in the old, custom, F-Droid text-based format
+* _.json_ files in [JSON](http://json.org/) format

 Note that although the metadata files are designed to be easily read and writable by humans, they are also processed and written by various scripts.
-The original ’.txt’ format can be automatically cleaned up when necessary.
+They can be automatically cleaned up when necessary.
 The structure and comments will be preserved correctly, although the order of fields will be standardised.
 (In the event that the original file was in a different order, comments are considered as being attached to the field following them).
-In fact, you can standardise all the ’.txt’ metadata in a single command, without changing the functional content, by running:
+In fact, you can standardise all packages in a repository using a single command, without changing the functional content, by running:

 ```
 fdroid rewritemeta